MIT Tackles Electric Motor Power Density

 Key Takeaways:

-• MIT researchers have designed an electric motor with a power-to-weight ratio of 17 kW/kg, suitable for regional airliners.
+• MIT researchers have designed an electric motor with a high power-to-weight ratio (17 kW/kg), making it practical for regional airliners.

-• The design uses novel rotor and stator designs, enabling the use of lighter materials and higher speeds.
+• The design features novel approaches to the rotor and stator, enabling the use of lighter materials and higher operating speeds through high-frequency current alternation.

 See a mistake?
 Contact us.